ksurf-se/ksurf-se/en/home.md

   heading: Our story

   founded_by: |
-    KSURF was founded by Yassine and Julia.<br/>
+    KSURF was founded by Yassine and Julia.
-    Our goal is to create a meeting place for people of all ages and make the ocean accessible to everybody!<br/>
+    Our goal is to create a meeting place for people of all ages and make the ocean accessible to everybody!<br/><br/>
     We offer Kitesurfing lessons, SUP fitness/SUP, rentals and activities for children, like surfing and skimboarding.

   about_yassine: |